Brigitte Bardot: From shy child to global icon

 Follow topic:

-PARIS - Actress Brigitte Bardot shot to international fame dancing the mambo barefoot in And God Created Woman (1956), her tousled hair and fierce energy radiating a sexual magnetism rarely before seen in mainstream cinema.
+PARIS - French actress Brigitte Bardot shot to international fame dancing the mambo barefoot in And God Created Woman (1956), her tousled hair and fierce energy radiating a sexual magnetism rarely before seen in mainstream cinema.

 A global icon was born.